White House chief of staff: 'We are not going to control the pandemic' - KVIA

 “What we need to do is make sure that we have the proper mitigation factors, whether it’s therapies or vaccines or treatments to make sure that people don’t die from this,” Meadows said.

-The comments from President Donald Trump‘s chief of staff come as coronavirus cases surge across the US, with the country having reported its second-highest day of new cases on Saturday.
-The administration is also facing a potential second outbreak in the White House, with at least five people in Vice President Mike Pence’s inner circle having tested positive in recent days, according to a source familiar with the situation.

-But as concerns grow that more people in Pence’s orbit could test positive in the coming days, the vice president, who tested negative on Sunday, does not currently plan to self-quarantine and will continue campaigning as the election nears.
+But as concerns grow that more people surrounding the vice president could test positive in the coming days, Pence, who is the head of the White House’s coronavirus task force, does not currently plan to self-quarantine, in defiance of US Centers for Disease Control and Prevention guidelines, and will continue campaigning as the election nears.

+Pence and second lady Karen Pence each tested negative for coronavirus on Sunday, a White House official said.

 “I spoke to the vice president last night at midnight and I can tell you that what he is doing is wearing a mask, socially distancing and when he goes up to speak he will take the mask off and put it back on,” Meadows said.
 “He is wearing a mask as it relates to this particular thing because the doctors have advised him to do that.”

+Meadows also refused to disclose the extent of the Covid-19 outbreak in Pence’s orbit, saying the administration doesn’t share personal information and that such disclosures are only appropriate in the case of the President, vice president or those in their inner circle.

+“Anytime there’s someone in harm’s way, we have an obligation to let people know for contract-tracing,” he said.

-Meadows also argued that Pence would continue with travel plans because he is “essential personnel.”
+Meadows argued that Pence would continue with travel plans because he is “essential personnel.”

 “I’m not saying he is not campaigning, I’m saying that is only part of what he is doing and as we look at that, ‘essential personnel,’ whether it’s the vice president of the United States or anyone else, has to continue on,” he said.